JEAN PAUL GAULTIER

 Music producer and director

-Multiple Grammy-Award winning composer, producer, arranger and guitarist Nile Rodgers is in the team of creatives for “Jean Paul Gaultier Fashion Freak Show” to produce the soundtrack including writing two original songs for the event.
+Multiple Grammy-Award winning composer, producer, arranger and guitarist Nile Rodgers is in the team of creatives for “Jean Paul Gaultier Fashion Freak Show” to produce the soundtrack for the event.
 The soundtrack will also feature songs chosen by Jean Paul Gaultier.

 As the co-founder of CHIC, Rodgers pioneered a musical language that generated chart-topping hits like “Le Freak” and sparked the advent of hip-hop with “Good Times.”